cerner/terra-core/packages/terra-list/docs/guides/SectionWithinSection.md

   }
 ```
-As a precaution we can prevent default on the event, in case there is a listener above the list.
+As a precaution we can prevent default on the event, in case the list has an ancestor with a listener.
+This also prevents the browser from auto page scrolling when we are intending to make a selection with the space bar.
 ```jsx
   handleSectionSelection(event, metaData) {
     event.preventDefault();